Shared 1 year ago • Featured Tip

 Consume half a glass of bitter gourd juice in the morning for 5-6 months.

-For more information, you can consult a professional Ayurvedic practitioner.
+For more information, you can visit a professional Ayurvedic practitioner.